What A Trauma Informed Classroom Taught Me About Leadership

 - 3 min read

-When you work in education long enough, you quickly realise that teaching is never just about lesson plans, data or displays on the wall.
+When you work in education long enough, you quickly realise that teaching is never just about lesson plans, data, or displays on the wall.
 It’s about people.
 Hundreds of them.
-Little ones, big ones, tired parents, worried parents, brilliant colleagues, challenging colleagues, and everyone in between, all bringing their own stories through the school gates every single day, and no one ever arrives as just one thing.
+Little ones, big ones, tired parents, worried parents, brilliant colleagues, challenging colleagues, and everyone in between, all bringing their own stories through the school gates every single day.
+No one ever arrives as just one thing.

-Looking back, one of the most profound lessons I carried from the classroom into leadership was the value of a trauma informed approach.
-It wasn't something I learned just from theory, but from the quiet truths revealed in everyday interaction, reminders that behaviour often speaks to experiences we cannot see.
+Looking back, one of the most profound lessons I carried from the classroom into leadership was the value of a trauma-informed approach.
+It wasn't something I learned just from theory but from the quiet truths revealed in everyday interactions.
+These reminders show that behaviour often speaks to experiences we cannot see.

 Fear of judgment.
 Fear of failure.
 Fear of losing control, status, or stability.